 Landsmanshaften organizations provided camaraderie to emigrants and support to people remaining in the old country.
 Most have long since disbanded, but their records provide reflections of the old country.
 Two extraordinary exceptions: both The Kletzker Young Men's Benevolent Association (KYMBA) and the Independent Kletzker Brotherly Aid Associaton exist to this day!
 Kletskers are resilient!

 The Jewish Genealogy Society of New York offers this long list of American landsmanshaftn.
-The Center for Jewish History provides this brief research guide (PDF), provided by the Center for Jewish History, is perhaps the most comprehensive survey of American Landsmanshften available.
+The Center for Jewish History provides this brief research guide (PDF).
 This article provided by the Belarus Special Interest Group (SIG) summarizes these records and the process of accessing them.
 Three such organizations were the Independent Kletzker Brotherly Aid Society, the Kletzker Young Men's Benevolent Association, and the Independent Kletzker Brothers Unt.
 Verein.
 At one point there existed a combined labor (?) organization for Kletsk and neighboring Nesvizh, the Kletzker-Nisvizher branch of IWO.

 Where can I find out more about the Holocaust in Kletsk?